SaifEleslam1910/SIEMENS_TiaKit_DigitalTwin/README.md

-# SIEMENS_TiaKit_DigitalTwin
+# SIEMENS_Conveyor_Kit_DigitalTwin

-# Mini Conveyor Digital Twin

-🚀 **Welcome to the SIEMENS TiaKit DigitalTwin project!** This project simulates and controls a **mini conveyor system** using a digital twin approach, combining 3D modeling, real-time simulation, and industrial communication protocols.
+🚀 **Welcome to the SIEMENS Conveyor Kit Digital Twin project!** This project simulates and controls a **conveyor system** using a digital twin approach, combining 3D modeling, real-time simulation, and industrial communication protocols.

 ## Key Components
-- **3D Modeling**: Blender for conveyor belt and environment assets.
+- **3D Modeling**: Blender for modeling conveyor belt and environment assets.
 - **Simulation Engine**: Unity 3D for physics-based dynamics and visualization.
 - **Industrial Communication**: OPC UA and TCP sockets for PLC data exchange.